Vaishvanara

 In Hinduism, Vaishvanara (वैश्वानर, pronounced [ʋaiɕʋaːnɐɽɐ]), meaning "of or related to Visvanara" is an abstract concept.
 It is related to the soul atman, the (universal) Self or self-existent essence of human beings.
-Etymologically (the study of the history of words), Vaishvanara is a derivative of the conjoined word Vishvanara i.e. Vishva (Universe) + Narah (Man) i.e. the 'Universal or Cosmic Man'.
+Etymologically, Vaishvanara is a derivative of the conjoined word Vishvanara i.e. Vishva (Universe) + Narah (Man) i.e. the 'Universal or Cosmic Man'.
 In the Rig Veda, Vaishvanara is an epithet of the fire god deity Agni.

 Forms of Vaishvanara

 As per the Mandukya Upanishad, the Self has four aspects or states of consciousness.
 The first is the Vaishvanara manifestation, under the jagrat or the waking state which is outwardly cognitive.
 The Self in Vaishvanara form has seven limbs, nineteen mouths and has the capability to experience material objects.